UmmDigits/ArabicBlogGenerator/README.md

-# Arabic Blog Generator ✍️
+# ✍️ Arabic Blog Generator

-Generate Arabic blog posts using AI.
+This app generates Arabic blog posts using OpenAI's GPT model.

+## 🛠 Requirements

+- Python 3.13 or higher
+- OpenAI API key

-## How to Use
+## 🚀 How to Run

-1. Install Python 3.9+
+1. Install dependencies:
-2. Run:
    ```